SunayKulkarni/PersonalPortfolio-New/posts/UnderstandingRags.md

+---
+title: "Understanding Retrieval-Augmented Generation (RAG)"
+description: "A deep dive into how RAG enhances LLMs with real-time and context-aware data using vector databases like Pinecone."
+date: "2025-11-08"
+---

 # Understanding Retrieval-Augmented Generation (RAG)

 In the world of Large Language Models (LLMs) like GPT and Gemini, one major limitation is that **models can’t access new or private information**.
 They rely solely on the data they were trained on — which can quickly become outdated or incomplete.